-While the country is certainly challenging to travel through, due to harassment, the scenery is spectacular, the food fantastic, and culture fascinating.
-If you’re not travelling as a solo woman, you’ll be eliminating many of the issues that come from exploring Morocco, but if you’re determined to strike out on your own, as I did, it’s not impossible to have a wonderful trip.
-Just make sure to pack a high level of patience in your luggage.
+While the country is certainly challenging to travel through — at least in comparison to Western Europe — the scenery is spectacular, the food fantastic, and culture fascinating.
+If you’re not travelling as a solo woman, you’ll be eliminating many of the struggles that come from exploring Morocco, but if you’re determined to strike out on your own, as I did, it’s just as likely you’ll have a wonderful trip.

 On top of all of that, Morocco is inexpensive.
 I spent just $28 per day in the country!

 So let’s talk about expenses.